UltraCart/rest_api_v2_sdk_csharp/docs/DatawarehouseApi.md

 <a name="executecustomreport"></a>
 # **ExecuteCustomReport**
-> CustomReportResponse ExecuteCustomReport (CustomReportExecutionRequest executionRequest, int? customReportOid)
+> CustomReportExecutionResponse ExecuteCustomReport (CustomReportExecutionRequest executionRequest, int? customReportOid)

 Execute a custom report